AMWA-TV/ms-05-02/docs/Managers.md

 };
 ```

-Unsubscribing to an event is done by calling the RemoveSubscription method add passing in the event data described by an `McEvent` type.
+Unsubscribing to an event is done by calling the RemoveSubscription method add passing in the event data described by an `NcEvent` type.

 ```typescript
 [element("3m2")]